COURAGEOUS ADAPTABILITY

 THE LANDING PLACE

-The truth is, though, that “new” and “more of the same” are constructs, created by how we choose to language our experience.
-The truth is there are moments upon moments inside of which a myriad complexity of events are continuously occurring.
+The truth is our lives are constructed of moments upon moments inside of which a myriad complexity of events are continuously occurring.
 How we view those moments, and what we choose to do with them will be driven by the assumptions we are making.

-Many years ago, when I studied the Existentialists, I summarized my learning in this way:
+Many years ago, when I studied the Existentialists, I summarised my learning in this way:

 We are doomed to be free!
 The only choice we do not have is to have no choice.